 - 11.1 The assessment of the topographic potential and the examination of the type, density and distribution of archaeological sites within that landscape give rise to the identification of the archaeological potential of any given landscape.
-These areas of archaeological potential may be indicated given their: - a. close proximity to recorded archaeological monuments (as depicted on the SMR and IHR maps) - b. close proximity to newly identified potential archaeological sites. - 11.2 Summary of Findings- Desk Based Assessment - 11.2.1 Consultation of the records maintained by Department of Culture, Heritage and the Gaeltacht revealed that Cavan town is located within a Zone of Archaeological notification and that the wider study area has a proven archaeological heritage, with 14 recorded SMR sites and numerous listed buildings within 1km of the proposed development.
-The main focus of past activity within the archaeological record dates to the medieval period, with the establishment of a Franciscan Abbey (SMR site CV020-005-2) located centrally within the PDA and medieval Castle (SMR site CV020-005-4) to the east during the 14th century.
-The establishment of these sites led to the development of a settlement (SMR site CV020-005) surrounding them and the establishment of Cavan as an important economic and administrative centre for the county right through to the post-medieval plantation period. - 11.2.2 Consultation of early historical records and maps dating from the 16th century onwards indicate that the medieval abbey of Abbeylands was to the north of Bridge Street and that it consisted at least of a church with central external tower and a secondary building. - 11.2.3 Historical records also indicate that Cavan may have once retained a partial town wall and enclosing defensive ditch during the 17th century, although the exact location of these features is no longer evident.
-Late 18th century mapping and associated topographical information on numbers of buildings, sizes and condition suggest that by the late 18th century Cavan town retained much of its medieval morphology which is still evident to the present day. - 11.2.4 Based solely on the desk top study, the area of the PDA can be assessed to be of high archaeological potential based solely upon its location within a medieval town and its proximity to a historic medieval ecclesiastic site.
+These areas of archaeological potential may be indicated given their: - a. close proximity to recorded archaeological monuments (as depicted on the SMR and IHR maps) - b. close proximity to newly identified potential archaeological sites.

+11.2 Summary of Findings- Desk Based Assessment

+11.2.1 Consultation of the records maintained by Department of Culture, Heritage and the Gaeltacht revealed that Cavan town is located within a Zone of Archaeological notification and that the wider study area has a proven archaeological heritage, with 14 recorded SMR sites within the environs of the proposed scheme and one listed building within the boundaries of the proposed scheme.
+The main focus of past activity within the archaeological record dates to the medieval period, with the establishment of a Franciscan Abbey (SMR site CV020-005-2) located to the south of the proposed scheme and medieval Castle (SMR site CV020-005-4) to the southeast during the 14th century.
+The establishment of these sites led to the development of a settlement (SMR site CV020-005) surrounding them and the establishment of Cavan as an important economic and administrative centre for the county right through to the post-medieval plantation period.